Avoid Blocked Drains – Prevent Plumbing Blunders

 If your toilet has started to overflow, try not to panic as there are a few simple steps you can follow to target the problem and make sure it is under control as quickly as possible.

-- 1) First and foremost, you should turn off the water supply to your toilet to stop the flow of water whilst the toilet is being fixed.
+First and foremost, you should turn off the water supply to your toilet to stop the flow of water whilst the toilet is being fixed.

 If the blockage does not clear after a few plunges, you should refrain from putting any more pressure on your drain as this can cause the problem to worsen.
 As such, make sure you call a drain professional who will quickly fix the problem for an affordable price.

-- 3) If your toilet overflows even when it hasn’t been flushed, make sure you check if there is a clog in the main drain/sewer by running the water from another fixture – such as your shower – and seeing whether the water comes out of your toilet bowl.
+If your toilet overflows even when it hasn’t been flushed, make sure you check if there is a clog in the main drain/sewer by running the water from another fixture – such as your shower – and seeing whether the water comes out of your toilet bowl.
 If this is the case, it’s most likely that there is a problem with the main drain pipe which is preventing the water from draining properly, rather than your toilet.

-Blockage In Main Drain Or Sewer
+Blockage in the Main Drain or Sewer

 If it seems as though your main drain or sewer is clogged, you must contact a drain professional as quickly as possible, as specialist equipment will be required to unblock the pipe.
-Here at Clearfirst, we use a variety of techniques, such as drain jetting, to clear away any debris and blockages which are affecting the efficiency of your drains.
+Here at ClearFirst, we use a variety of techniques, such as drain jetting, to clear away any debris and blockages which are affecting the efficiency of your drains.

-Blockage In The Local Sewer System
+Blockage in lhe Local Sewer System